mvolkmann/node-rest-demo/README.md

 ## Runtime Dependencies

-* bcrypt - for creating an encrypted hash from a password and comparing a password to a hash
+- bcrypt - for creating an encrypted hash from a password and comparing a password to a hash
-* body-parser - for parsing HTTP request bodies
+- body-parser - for parsing HTTP request bodies
   (ex. parsing to JavaScript objects when the `Content-Type` header is `application/json`)
-* connect-roles - for user authorization to perform specific actions
+- connect-roles - for user authorization to perform specific actions
-* cors - for cross-origin resource sharing with web UI servers
+- cors - for cross-origin resource sharing with web UI servers
-* express - for implementing server for REST services
+- express - for implementing server for REST services
-* express-healthcheck - for reporting Express server uptime
+- express-healthcheck - for reporting Express server uptime
-* express-session - for maintaining session data (such as user logins)
+- express-session - for maintaining session data (such as user logins)
+- jsonwebtoken - for creating and validating JWT tokens
-* morgan - for Express server request logging
+- morgan - for Express server request logging
-* nodemailer - for sending email
+- nodemailer - for sending email
-* passport - for user authenication
-* passport-local - for custom authentication strategy
-* pm2 - for running multiple server instances on the same machine and providing load balancing
+- pm2 - for running multiple server instances on the same machine and providing load balancing
-* postgresql-easy - for querying and updating PostgreSQL databases
+- postgresql-easy - for querying and updating PostgreSQL databases

 ## Developer Dependencies

-* babel-* - for transpiling newer JavaScript to supported JavaScript
+- babel-\* - for transpiling newer JavaScript to supported JavaScript
-* eslint - for linting JavaScript code
+- eslint - for linting JavaScript code
-* eslint-plugin-* - for additional ESLint rules
+- eslint-plugin-\* - for additional ESLint rules
-* flow-bin - for JavaScript type checking
+- flow-bin - for JavaScript type checking
-* got - for making REST calls from tests
+- got - for making REST calls from tests
-* jest - for implementing unit tests
+- jest - for implementing unit tests
-* npm-run-all - for running multiple npm scripts from a single npm script
+- npm-run-all - for running multiple npm scripts from a single npm script
-* prettier - for formatting JavaScript code
+- prettier - for formatting JavaScript code

 ## Database